Syncing Your Schematics and PCB Layouts Increases Efficiency and On-Time Delivery

 Simultaneous Design: Creating a schematic is crucial for effective planning.
-However, for many designers it is also useful to get deeper into the details of the design through the PCB layout.
-By integrating schematics and PCB layouts through linking files and automated updates, your design process can be free to simultaneously attack both a “big picture” and a detailed, “real world” approach.
+However, for many designers, it is also useful to get deeper into the details of the design through the PCB layout.
+By integrating schematics and PCB layouts through linking a schematic file and automated updates, your design process can be free to simultaneously attack both a “big picture” and a detailed, “real world” approach.

 Time Savings: Taking the necessary measures to effectively plan out schematics can save you precious time in the long run.
 In the past, when my team improvised our design straight to the board, we’d end up wasting our time.
 In many instances, we’d receive our print back from the shop only to realize we missed a “minor” detail that would end up costing us hours of revision.
-Syncing PCB layouts and schematics can help ensure that your design assets are consistent and validated before being sent to the manufacturer.
+Syncing schematics and PCB layout can help ensure that your design assets are consistent and validated before being sent to the manufacturer.